thoughtfull-systems/thoughtfull-systems.github.io/content/notes/2025-02-14-run-flags-for-threads.md

 ---
 date: 2025-02-14T19:35:00-05:00
 title: "Run flags for polling threads"
-description: "When you have a check/sleep loop, how do you gracefully stop a polling thread simply and instantly?"
+description: "How do you gracefully stop a polling thread simply and instantly?"
 ---

 When a thread must wait `Thread/sleep` is usually the wrong thing to reach for.
 It is best for a